Ty Hardin: Riptide

 Hardin starred in the 1968–1969 Australian television series Riptide, in which he played an American running a charter boat company along the eastern seaboard of Australia.
+During the making of the series he memorably told a journalist, "I'm really a very humble man.
+Not a day goes by that I don't thank God for my looks, my stature and my talent."

 He returned to Europe to star in The Last Rampage (1970), Quel maledetto giorno della resa dei conti (1971), and Drummer of Vengeance (1971).
 He was in a 1970 German television series called On the Trail of Johnny Hilling, Boor and Billy, shown in the former West Germany.

 Hardin was in The Last Rebel (1971) Acquasanta Joe (1971), and You're Jinxed, Friend You've Met Sacramento (1972) and a small role in Avanti!
 (1972).

-In 1974 he was arrested in Spain for drug trafficking and spent time in prison.
+In 1974, he was arrested in Spain for drug trafficking and spent time in prison.

 Later career

 Hardin's later appearances included Rooster: Spurs of Death!
 (1977), Fire (1977), and Image of the Beast (1980) as well as episodes of TV shows such as The Love Boat.

-He was in The Zoo Gang (1985) and Red River (1988) and had a late lead in Born Killer (1989).
+He was in The Zoo Gang (1985) and Red River (1988) and had a lead in Born Killer (1989).

 Hardin could be seen in Bad Jim (1992), and Rescue Me (1992).

 Personal life

-In 1958, Hardin had his name changed legally from Orison Whipple Hungerford Jr. to Ty Hardin.
+In 1958, Hardin had his name changed legally from Orison Whipple Hungerford Jr., to Ty Hardin.
 He ascribed the change to a matter of convenience.

 From 1962 to 1966, he was married to the 1961 Miss Universe, German beauty queen Marlene Schmidt, who later worked in the movie industry; they had one daughter.
 At the time of his death, Hardin lived with his eighth wife, Caroline, in Huntington Beach, California.

 Hardin died on August 3, 2017, aged 87.

 Arizona Patriots

 After difficulties with the Internal Revenue Service, Hardin founded a tax protest movement in Prescott, Arizona.
 In 1982, the movement became known as the Arizona Patriots.
-The group first gained public notice by its efforts to clog the Arizona court system lawsuits in the 1980s, a tactic also employed by Posse Comitatus.
+The group first gained public notice by its efforts to clog the Arizona court system with lawsuits in the 1980s, a tactic also employed by Posse Comitatus.